Shark Cookies

 Why We Love This Recipe

-Kid-Friendly – This adorable treat is a great way to get the kids involved in the kitchen.
-Kids love these adorable beach themed cookies and will have fun helping you add the graham cracker sand and edible gummy sharks.
-It’s a craft and cookie in one!
+- Kid-Friendly – These beachy cookies are a fun way to get kids in the kitchen!
+They’ll love adding the graham cracker “sand” and gummy sharks.
+It’s like a craft and a snack in one.

 Ingredients